This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 - Parathyroid hormone (teriparatide) are used to stimulate cells that create new bone (osteoblasts).
 They’re given by injection.
 They can increase bone density but are only used where bone density is very low and when other treatments aren’t working

 - Hormone replacement therapy (HRT) has been shown to maintain bone density and reduce the risk of fracture during treatment.
-However, it isn’t specifically recommended for treating osteoporosis and isn’t often used for this purpose.

 How can I help myself?

 - Exercise.
 Your bones will be stronger if you do regular weight-bearing exercise.
 This is any kind of physical activity where your feet and legs bear the weight of your own body.
 Brisk walking is ideal.
 For most benefit you should exercise regularly, aiming for 30 minutes at least 5 times a week.
 Muscle strengthening exercises are also important as they will help give strength to the supporting muscles around bones

 - Food and diet.
 Calcium is important for maintaining strong bones.
 Adults need 700mg a day, which you should be able to get from your daily diet.
 Calcium-rich foods include leafy green vegetables, dried fruit and yoghurt.
 Vitamin D is also important for good bone health.
 Your body needs a good supply of vitamin D in order to absorb the calcium you are eating and drinking.
 Vitamin D can be found in eggs, milk and oily fish.
 Vitamin D is also made by your body after exposure to the sun